Nine (2009 live-action film): Plot

 In 1965, Guido Contini is a gifted Italian filmmaker at the famous Cinecittà movie studios in Rome.
-Having turned fifty and developed writer's block, he conjures all the women in his life, both alive and deceased, for inspiration, including: Luisa (née Acari), his wife; Claudia Jenssen, his star actress; Carla Albanese, his mistress; Liliane "Lilli" La Fleur, his costume designer and confidant; Stephanie Necrophorus, an American fashion journalist from Vogue; Saraghina, a prostitute from his childhood; and his beloved Mamma ("Overture Delle Donne").
+Having turned 50 and developed writer's block, he conjures all the women in his life, both alive and deceased, for inspiration, including: Luisa (née Acari), his wife; Claudia Jenssen, his star actress; Carla Albanese, his mistress; Liliane "Lilli" La Fleur, his costume designer and confidant; Stephanie Necrophorus, an American fashion journalist from Vogue; Saraghina, a prostitute from his childhood; and his beloved Mamma ("Overture Delle Donne").

-Having not yet formulated an idea for his new movie, Guido evades questions from reporters.
+Having not yet formulated an idea for his new movie, Guido evades reporters' questions.
 In his mind, he wishes for both youthful naiveté and the wisdom of age ("Guido's Song").
 Escaping to the Bellavista Spa Hotel on the coast, he receives a seductive call from Carla while a doctor examines him ("A Call from the Vatican").
 She comes to stay with him, but he hides her in a shabby pensione instead.

 Dante, Guido's producer, brings much of the film's crew to work at the hotel.
-When Guido confesses to Lilli his dilemma, she urges him to use his film to entertain, inspired by the Folies Bergère where she "learnt her art" ("Folies Bergères").
-Guido remembers Saraghina, a prostitute whom he and his schoolmates paid to teach them the joy of life's sensual pleasures (the art of love and sex) by dancing for them on a beach when he was nine years old ("Be Italian"), before he was caught by the priests and whipped.
+When Guido confesses to Lilli his dilemma, she urges him to use his film to entertain, inspired by the Folies Bergère where she "learnt her art" ("Folies Bergère").
+Guido remembers Saraghina, a prostitute he and his schoolmates paid to teach them the joy of life's sensual pleasures (the art of love and sex) by dancing for them on a beach when he was nine ("Be Italian") before he was caught by the priests and whipped.

-At dinner, Guido is surprised to see Luisa, who recounts having abandoned her acting career to be his wife ("My Husband Makes Movies").
-Carla arrives, and Luisa storms out; Guido orders Carla back to the pensione alone, leaving her heartbroken.
-Failing to pacify Luisa, Guido meets Stephanie in the hotel's bar, who confesses that she adores his movies’ style rather than their substance ("Cinema Italiano").
-Stephanie takes Guido to her room but, while watching her undress, he realizes he still cares for his wife.
+At dinner, Luisa surprises Guido, recounting having abandoned her acting career to be his wife ("My Husband Makes Movies").
+Carla arrives, so Luisa storms out; Guido orders Carla back to the pensione, alone and heartbroken.
+Failing to pacify Luisa, Guido meets Stephanie in the hotel's bar, who confesses that she adores his movies' style rather than their substance ("Cinema Italiano").
+She takes him to her room, but while watching her undress, he realizes he still cares for his wife.